NextechSystems/selectapidocspub/source/includes/r4/_smartAppAuthorization.md

 </pre>

-**Step 4**: The SMART app now must call the Nextech authorization server to exchange its authorization code for an access token, which it must do via a request like below:
+**Step 4**: The SMART application now must call the Nextech authorization server to exchange its authorization code for an access token, which it must do via a request like below:
 <pre class="center-column">
 POST /connect/token
 Content-Type: application/x-www-form-urlencoded